KPInc425/mybibliotheca/UI_MIGRATION_SUMMARY.md

-# MyBibliotheca UI Migration Summary
+# BookOracle UI Migration Summary

 ## Overview
-Successfully migrated the entire MyBibliotheca application from Bootstrap to Tailwind CSS with DaisyUI components.
+Successfully migrated the entire BookOracle application from Bootstrap to Tailwind CSS with DaisyUI components.
 This migration modernizes the UI framework, improves maintainability, and provides better theming capabilities.

 ## Migration Statistics